-- Our bottom-up forecast shows there will be a marked and continued decline in Oil and Gas (O&G) production in the Scottish North Sea (ScotNS) from 2019 levels, which were materially lower than the peak reach in the late 1990s. - Of the predicted remaining production over 80% is from already sanctioned fields with less than 20% forecast to be from new developments. - Any new discoveries will be smaller and harder to extract, requiring more upfront investment for a shorter period of production.
-It is unlikely that the decline trend will change even if higher O&G price scenarios drive future exploration.
-Whilst the UK has enjoyed a stable regulatory environment, low political risk, and a relatively stable fiscal regime, recent events including the introduction of the Energy Profits Levy have undermined investor confidence. - The O&G industry supports 57,000 direct and indirect jobs in Scotland and is responsible for £16bn of gross value add (GVA).
+- Our bottom-up forecast demonstrates there will be a marked and continued decline in Oil and Gas (O&G) production in the Scottish North Sea (ScotNS) from 2019 levels, which were materially lower than the peak reached in the late 1990s. - Of the predicted remaining production, over 80% is from already sanctioned fields with less than 20% forecast to be from new developments. - Any new discoveries will be smaller and harder to extract, requiring more upfront investment for a shorter period of production.
+It is unlikely that the decline trend will change even if higher O&G prices drive future exploration.
+Whilst the UK has enjoyed a stable regulatory environment, low political risk, and a relatively stable fiscal regime, recent events including the introduction of the Energy Profits Levy have undermined investor confidence. - ► The O&G industry supports 57,000 direct and indirect jobs in Scotland and is responsible for £16bn of gross value add (GVA).
 This is equivalent to 9% of total Scottish 2019 GDP.
 These jobs and GVA contribution will reduce as the decline continues. - O&G is a high value export-led industry most of the production is exported, either to the rest of the UK or globally.
-This means that the jobs are high value compared to the Scottish average, with an average wage of £88,000 for direct jobs, and £51,000 in the supply chain, compared to a Scottish average of £29,000. - Many jobs are also concentrated in the North East of Scotland, meaning the decline will affect it more markedly.
+O&G jobs are high value with an average wage of £88,000 for direct jobs and £51,000 in the supply chain, compared to a Scottish average of £29,000. - Many jobs are also concentrated in the North East of Scotland, meaning the decline will affect it more markedly.